neuronetio/eventorjs/README.md

 It can be `cascade`- one value or `emit`-array of values.
 `afterAll` can modify array of results given from listeners (add,change or remove result).

+### be carefull with cascade!

+`emit` run `on` listeners simultaneously and `cascade` is waiting for each listener to go further so when you have ten `on` listeners which consue 1 second to do their job when you `emit` total time will be just one second but when you `cascade` total time will be 10 seconds so be aware of it!

 For example we can prepare some data before normal event is fired like db connection.
 ```javascript
 let eventor = new Eventor();